Bayesian Mechanism Design for Blockchain Transaction Fee Allocation: Preliminaries

-\begin{definition}[User Dominating-Strategy-Incentive-Compatibility (U-DSIC)] For any user $i$, assuming the miner follows the inclusion rule truthfully, a TFM is U-DSIC if and only if it is a dominating strategy for any user to bid their valuations, i.e.
+We now formally define U-DSIC and U-BNIC as follows. \begin{definition}[User {Dominant-Strategy-Incentive-Compatibility} (U-DSIC)] For any user $i$, assuming the miner follows the inclusion rule truthfully, a TFM is U-DSIC if and only if it is a {dominant} strategy for any user to bid their valuations, i.e. $ \forall \b_{-i}, v_i \in \arg\max_{b_i} [u_i(b_i,\b_{-i};v_i)]$. \end{definition}